There are well over 100 proven benefits of daily meditation. And you can take advantage of meditation in 20 minutes or less.

 6. Stops social anxiety

 If like me, you have suffered from social anxiety at some point in your life, you will know that it can affect your lifestyle.
 But thankfully, meditation can treat social anxiety and make you more sociable.

-Candance Pert [pharmacologist, neuroscientist and researcher at the National Institute of Health] found that meditation releases endorphins that create positive feelings and cure social anxiety.
+Candance Pert [pharmacologist, neuroscientist and researcher at the National Institute of Health] and creator of Psychosomatic Wellness found that meditation releases endorphins that create positive feelings and cure social anxiety.
 Another study by Dr Sara Lazar compared the brains of meditators to non-meditators and found that meditators have thicker areas of their brain’s cortex, especially in emotion processing areas.
 This showed that they were happier and more confident, and thereby less likely to suffer social anxiety.

 A Reddit user asked the community whether they were more or less friendly since they started meditating.
 The vast majority of people said they are more sociable.
 But interestingly, people who were overly sociable and who felt dependent on socialising said they felt less obligated to be social.

 Meditation makes you more intimate with loved ones because of the other benefits that we have looked at in this list.
 For instance, meditation makes you more confident, so you are more comfortable being intimate.
 Meditation also makes you more aware, so you can truly feel your lover.
 Meditation also helps you to relax and be in the moment, and it’s easy to see how those qualities would help with intimacy too.